Sidhuharp97/stat-programs-website/content/workshops/spatial_workshop/_index.md

 In order to run the SAS portion of this tutorial, a valid copy of SAS Base and Stat products and a current SAS license are required.
 This tutorial was built using SAS 9.4 (TS1M5).
 Although older versions of SAS may also work, we have not evaluated this.
 Users can also consider downloading and using a free version of [SAS® On Demand for Academics: Studio](https://www.sas.com/en_us/software/on-demand-for-academics/references/getting-started-with-sas-ondemand-for-academics-studio.html).

 The workshop will use Rstudio and the standard SAS interface for R and SAS code demonstrations, respectively.

+**Data sets**

+The following files will be used in the workshop:

+[Nebraska Interstate Nursery](https://raw.githubusercontent.com/IdahoAgStats/guide-to-field-trial-spatial-analysis/master/data/stroup_nin_wheat.csv), a wheat variety trial arranged in a randomised complete block design with 4 blocks.
+This data set was first described by W. Stroup (2004) and has been used extensively for spatial analysis.

+[Lind](https://raw.githubusercontent.com/IdahoAgStats/guide-to-field-trial-spatial-analysis/master/data/AB19F5_LIND.csv), a winter wheat variety trial from Washington using an augmented design.
+This data set was kindly donated by [Kimberly Garland Campbell](https://www.ars.usda.gov/pacific-west-area/pullman-wa/whgq/people/kimberly-garland-campbell/) of the USDA-ARS.

+Please download these in advance so you can run the R and/or SAS scripts in the workshop.

 ## Draft Schedule